SulemanKazi/sulemankazi.github.io/projects/azan.md

 ![Kepler Visualization](/imgs/azan/kepler_vis.png)

 Each dot represents one of our filtered cities at the time (within our range) when Azan occurs there, the color represents which of the five prayers the Azan is for.
 The video at the top of this article shows this animated for one day.
-Someone with more webdev experience can probably make this into a live-view thing where there's a live map hosted showing you where in the world the Azan is occuring in realtime.
+Someone with more webdev experience can probably make this into a live-view  where there's a live map showing you where in the world the Azan is occuring in realtime.

 ### 4. Check if the Azan is continuously occuring

-Let's generate the azan time data for each city by looping over each day in the eyar.
+Let's generate the azan time data for each city by looping over each day in the year.
 For each day we will check if for **each minute** of the day, there is atleast **1** city in our list where we have the Azan.
 Technically since the Azan is about 2-3 minutes long, we can get away with checking every other minute.
 However remember we said we're focusing on precision, not recall so we'll just check every minute.
-After stuffing our time-check into a loopwe find that there is **no minute** where the Azan isn't occurring somewhere on Earth.
-There are 11 (non-contiguous) minutes in the whole year where it occurs at only three cities, but I have manually verified the presence of a mosque **in** or **near** those cities.
+After stuffing our time-check into a loop we find that there is **no minute** where the Azan isn't occurring somewhere in the world.
+There are 11 (non-contiguous) minutes in the whole year where it occurs at only three cities, which is the 'weakest link' but I have manually verified the presence of a mosque **in** or **near** those cities via Google Maps.

 There we have it!
 An answer to a question I had a decade ago.
 Keeping in mind we made some assumptions this of course isn't a **definitive** answer, but it's a good enough approximation for me to be confident that the results are valid!
+If someone would like to point out any obvious flaws or criticisms I would be happy to hear/update this article!

 ## Source Code